Space Force will start small but let Trump claim a big win

 Trump got his Space Force, which many Democrats opposed.
 But it is not in the “separate but equal” design he wanted.

 Instead of being its own military department, like the Navy, Army and Air Force, the Space Force will be administered by the Secretary of the Air Force.
 The law requires that the four-star general who will lead Space Force, with the title of Chief of Space Operations, will be a member of the Joint Chiefs of Staff, but not in Space Force’s first year.
-That leader is likely to be Air Force Gen. John W. Raymond, the commander of U.S. Space Command.
+Trump said its leader will be Air Force Gen. John W. Raymond, the commander of U.S. Space Command.

 Space Force is the first new military service since the Air Force was spun off from the Army in 1947.
 Space Force will be the provider of forces to U.S. Space Command, a separate organization established earlier this year as the overseer of the military’s space operations.